Table of Contents

 - The American Veterinary Medical Association,

-If you aren't sure if your dog or pet related expenses are deductible, or if this is your first year filing for your business, it’s probably better to get professional tax help.
+If you aren't sure if your dog or pet-related expenses are deductible or if this is your first business year filing, get professional tax help.

 17 Tax Deductions for Dog Owners